News

 Optical Trocar vs Classic Trocar vs Bladeless Trocar

-| Feature | Classic Trocar | Bladeless Trocar | Optical Trocar |
+| Technical Configuration | Classic Trocar | Bladeless Trocar | Optical Trocar |

 |---|---|---|---|

-| Visual confirmation | No | No | Yes — real-time tissue visualization |
+| Layer Visual Oversight | No — blind puncture entry | No — tactical dilation entry | Yes — real-time tissue visualization |

-| Additional equipment needed | None beyond trocar | None beyond trocar | Laparoscope required during insertion |
+| Peripheral Gear Required | None beyond basic trocar block | None beyond basic trocar block | Active 0° camera probe during path insertion |

 When Are Optical Trocars Used in Laparoscopic Surgery?

-Reoperative or Adhesion Cases
+Reoperative or Post-Adhesion Settings

-Surgeon Workflow Preference
+Surgeon Method Preference

 Optical Trocar Sizes and Configurations